Herman Vail - President of The Plain Dealer

 9448 Lake Shore Boulevard

-A lifelong Republican, Vail served two terms in the Ohio legislature, where he was chairman of the House Tax Committee; and was a member of the Ohio Special Joint Taxation Commission.
+A lifelong Republican, Vail served two terms in the Ohio legislature from 1929 to 1933.
+He was chairman of the House Tax Committee and was a member of the Ohio Special Joint Taxation Commission.
 He served on the Bratenahl Village Council from 1938 through 1951, as its president from 1940.

-Vail became involved in Forest City Publishing Company, publisher of the Plain Dealer, as a trustee representing the Holden family.
-In 1941 he was named a director of Forest City Publishing.
-Vail took charge of the Plain Dealer as president in 1963, serving until 1970.
-The Holden estate trustees decided to sell the newspaper to the Newhouse chain in 1967.
+Vail became involved in Forest City Publishing Company, the Plain Dealer publisher, as a trustee representing the Holden family.
+In 1941 he was named a director of Forest City Publishing, and on June 1, 1962, he succeeded Stanley Graham as president, serving until 1970.
+He was also president of the Art Gravure Corporation of Ohio.

-In the cultural and civic field, Vail served as chairman of the Northern Ohio Opera Association, president of Western Reserve Historical Society, the Citizens League of Greater Cleveland, and the Cleveland Council on World Affairs.
-He was a member of the American Legion, Princeton Alumni Association and The Country Club.
+In the cultural and civic field, Vail served as chairman of the Northern Ohio Opera Association, president of the Western Reserve Historical Society, the Citizens League of Greater Cleveland, and the Cleveland Council on World Affairs.
+He was a member of the American Legion, Princeton Alumni Association, and The Country Club.

 Delia died on December 22, 1952, at age 54, in University Hospital after a three-month illness and is buried in Lake View Cemetery.
-The terms of her will specified that if her husband remarried, he and his new wife were not to occupy the residence.
-Herman did remarry to Mary Louise Gleason in 1965 and the house was sold.
-Mary had been previously married to Charles B. Gleason and had two children: Caroline (Oberndorf), and David.
+The terms of her will specified that if her husband remarried, he and his new wife could not occupy the residence at 9448 Lake Shore Boulevard.

-Herman Vail died on January 7, 1981, and is buried in Lake View Cemetery.
-Mary Louise died on April 18, 1997, and is also buried in Lake View Cemetery.
+Herman Vail died on January 7, 1981, and is buried next to Delia in Lake View Cemetery.
+Mary Louise died on April 18, 1997, and is buried next to Charles Gleason in Lake View Cemetery.